Monitoring Fabric with Capacity Metrics

 • CU utilization sustained above 100% (consuming burst capacity)

-• Frequent interactive throttling—users reporting slow or failed reports
+• Frequent interactive throttling — users reporting slow or failed reports

 • Background operations significantly delayed or failing

-• Throttling policy may reject new operations
+• Throttling policy may reject new operations entirely

 Optimization Strategies by Finding